dtaylor222/GettingAndCleanigDataAssignment/README.md

 * read the 'y' data , giving it a meaningful name by joining it to the activities table
 * read the 'X' data
 * row bind test and training sets to create the full set
-* reduce 'X' data to just the columns containing mean and std in the descriptio
+* reduce 'X' data to just the columns containing mean and std in the description
 * bind together subject activity and 'X' data for our temp data set
 * this is then melted to reduce it to 4 columns as melted_df
 * which are then summarised as the tidy_df